DeepshikhaM/Outlier-Detection-in-Medicare-Inpatient-Charges/README.md

-# Fraud-Framework-Detection
+# Outlier-Detection-in-Medicare-Inpatient-Charges

-# Medicare Inpatient Hospitals Dataset
+## Medicare Inpatient Hospitals Dataset

 ## Overview
 The **Medicare Inpatient Hospitals by Geography and Service** dataset provides information on hospital discharges for Original Medicare Part A beneficiaries across **IPPS hospitals** (Inpatient Prospective Payment System).
 It contains details on hospital discharges, charges, and payments related to Medicare patients.